cl-rabbit/cl-bunny/README.md

 * [safe-queue](https://github.com/deadtrickster/safe-queue)
 * [eventfd](https://github.com/deadtrickster/eventfd)

-While are working hard to merge our `cl-rabbit` patches to the main repo please use this [branch](https://github.com/deadtrickster/cl-rabbit/tree/master1).
+While we are working hard to merge our `cl-rabbit` patches to the main repo please use this [branch](https://github.com/deadtrickster/cl-rabbit/tree/master1).

 Also please use `master` branch of [quri](https://github.com/fukamachi/quri)